$40.31-$54.47 Hourly / $3,022.88-$4,084.95 BiWeekly /

 Knowledge of social work methodology, casework, group work and community mobilization; knowledge of family and interpersonal relationship dynamics; knowledge of values, sanctions, purposes and ethics of professional social work; knowledge of social, cultural, economic, medical, psychological and legal issues which influence attitudes and behaviors of clients and families; knowledge of mental illnesses and approaches to treatment; considerable interpersonal skills; considerable oral and written communication skills; ability to devise and implement a treatment plan with measurable goals that address client needs; ability to independently apply current psychiatric treatment modalities to address client needs.

-This replaces the existing specification for the class of Clinical Social Worker in the Salary Group XC 25 approved effective November 16, 2012.
-(Revised to add Special Requirement)
+This replaces the existing specification for the class of Clinical Social Worker (37.5 Hour) in the Salary Group XC 25 approved effective February 3, 2017.
+(Revised to modify content and remove Working Conditions section) Final No. 22-101